PayLineGlobal/PayLineGlobal-Gateway-Example/README.md

 ## How can i connect PayLineGlobal as a Payment Method on my website or mobile app?

-Please visit our website, and go to the "Developer" page.
+Please visit our website, and go to the "<a href="https://paylineglobal.com/developer" target="_blank">Developer</a>" page.

-Thank you for considering contributing to the PayLineGlobal Comuunity!